gsouf/google-url/README.md

 Be aware...
 ------------

-that scrapping google is forbiden (what an irony for the biggest scrapper ever written)...
+...that scrapping google is forbiden (what an irony for the biggest scrapper ever written)...
 But who cares ?

 Google does.
 And it will stop you with a captcha if yo submit to many requests in a short time.